MINDFULNESS MEDITATION: THEORY & PRACTICE

 Link to Resume

-You are required to order your own copy of the textbook.
-Please be sure to order your book as soon as possible so that you can begin your course of study.
+You are required to order your own copy of the textbook and the audio CD.
+Please be sure to order your book and CD as soon as possible so that you can begin your course of study.

 AIHCP Online Bookstore: AIHCP provides an online bookstore stocked with all of the required textbooks, and/or materials required for its CE courses.
 To purchase this book online, click the access store link, go to the table of categories, right upper hand corner, and click on Meditation Instructor.
 Access AIHCP Store: click here